Rank Xerox

-Rank Xerox was formed in 1956 as a joint venture between the Xerox Corporation of United States (a.k.a.
-Haloid Photographic) and the Rank Organisation of the United Kingdom, to manufacture and market Xerox equipment initially in Europe and later in Africa and Asia.
+Rank Xerox Limited was formed in 1956 as a joint venture between the Xerox Corporation of United States (a.k.a.
+Haloid Photographic) and The Rank Organisation of the United Kingdom, to manufacture and market Xerox equipment initially in Europe and later in Africa and Asia.
 A further joint venture between Rank Xerox and Modi Group in India formed Modi Xerox (now Xerox India) to manufacture and sell Xerox equipment in the Indian subcontinent.

 The initial joint venture was 50% Xerox and 50% Rank Organisation, but this changed after a few years to a 60/40 split.
-Later, Xerox bought a further share making the split 80/20, and in the late 1990s, completed the purchase, so Rank Xerox formally became Xerox.
+Later, Xerox bought a further share making the split 80/20, and in the late 1990s, completed the purchase, so Rank Xerox Limited formally became Xerox Limited.
+The Rank Xerox Research Centre was renamed to the Xerox Research Centre Europe.
+The laboratory, based in France, was acquired by South Korean IT company Naver Corporation in 2017, and later became Naver Labs Europe.

 History

-In 1956 the Rank Organisation was looking for a product to sit alongside a small business it had making camera lenses.
+In 1956, The Rank Organisation was looking for a product to sit alongside a small business it had making camera lenses.
 Thomas Law, who was the head of the business, found his answer in a scientific magazine he picked up by chance.
 He read about an invention that could produce copies of documents as good as the original.
 Law tracked down the backers, an obscure photographic-supply company in Rochester, New York, named Haloid.

 Haloid and Rank subsequently formed an affiliate called Rank Xerox (Rank put up £600,000 for a 50% stake in Rank Xerox).
 This arrangement paved the way for Xerox factories in Great Britain and a sales and distribution system that brought Xerox machines to the European market.
 As photocopying took the world by storm, so did Rank's profits.
 According to Graham Dowson, later Rank's chief executive, it was "a stroke of luck that turned out to be a touch of genius … If Tom Law had not seen that magazine, we would not have known about xerography – or at least not before it was too late."
-In 1962, Rank Xerox also formed a joint marketing and manufacturing facility in Japan with The Fuji Photo Film Company and named Fuji Xerox.
+In 1962, Rank Xerox also formed a joint marketing and manufacturing facility in Japan with The Fuji Photo Film Company and named Fuji Xerox (now Fujifilm Business Innovation).

+In a speech in 1968, Rank Xerox managing director Nigel Foulkes said that in 1961 the company had had "a five-years' lead over the rest of the world", with copying products which had no serious competition.
+But "you cannot strike oil and not expect other prospectors to sink wells".

+In December 1969, control of Rank Xerox passed to Xerox Corporation.
+The arrangements entitled Ranx Xerox to undertake the manufacture, distribution and sale of new product lines, including computers and related electronic data processing equipment and servicees.